HeloRodrigues/HeloRodrigues/README.md

 **A few words about me:**

-- 👩‍⚕️ -> 👩‍💻 Changing career from Nursing to Software development
+- 👩‍⚕️ -> 👩‍💻 Changed career from Nursing to Software development
 - 🤓 Diving into the full-stack path with Node.js
 - 🙃 Curious, proactive, team player, and addicted to coffee ☕
 - 📫 You can reach me by email: haraurelio@gmail.com or over Linkedin: https://www.linkedin.com/in/haraurelio/